What is St Ives Town Team?

 - Out-of-town marketing initiatives will promote The Old Riverport, particularly in Cambridge to take advantage of our guided bus links.

-- We are currently organising The Old Riverport Jazz and Blues Festival, to be held from Friday evening 25th to Sunday evening 27th September.
+- We are currently organising The Old Riverport Jazz and Blues Festival, now in its 5th year, to be held from 19 to 22 September 2019.

 - Businesses will be encouraged and helped to re-assess their own marketing and be part of the Old Riverport concept.

-- The Old Riverport branding will extend to a wide range of products and souvenir merchandising including, mugs, T-shirts, tea towels and more - there really is no limit to these possibilities.
+- The Old Riverport branding extends to a wide range of products and souvenir merchandising including, Christmas cards, calendars, T-shirts, posters and notelets.